How to Start Writing a Blog Post to Capture Readers' Minds

 Many of you know that long content performs better.
 We’ve explained why long articles work better in terms of blog promotion.
 But the post’s length influences not only human beings.

 Accordingly, Google has hundreds of ranking factors.
-We can include the content’s length to them as well.
+We can include the content’s length with them as well.
 This way, the longer your content is, the more chances it has to appear on the SERP’s top.

 Anyway, don’t go too crazy.
 A well-written article that is ~2,000 words has all chances to be on the first result page.
 So, don’t push yourself to write 4,000 words if you can’t.
 Because that’s not the option.

 We can spend hours talking about content writing tips.
 There are a variety of tactics you can use.
 Nevertheless, the end goal stays unchanged.